ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 Married : true
 ```

-It is possible to provide the values for configurable variables through CLI arguments in the format of `-Ckey=value`.
+It is possible to provide the values for configurable variables through command-line arguments in the format of `-Ckey=value`.
-The key of a CLI argument can be specified as,
+The key of a command-line argument can be specified as,
 ```
 key:= [[org-name .] module-name .] variable
 ```
 The org-name and module-name is optional for the variable defined in the root module or in a single Ballerina file.
-Currently, CLI-based configuration is supported for configurable variables of types `int`, `float`, `boolean`,
+Currently, command-line-based configuration is supported for configurable variables of types `int`, `float`, `boolean`,
 `string`, `decimal`, and `xml`.

-In the example, you can use the following command to pass values from the CLI.
+In the example, you can use the following command to pass values from the command-line.

 ```bash
 $ bal run main.bal -- -Cid=1001 -Cname=Jhone -Cmarried=true